Cut may refer to any of the following:

 How is cutting different than copying?

-2. Linux command: see the cut command page for additional information about this command.
+2. A Linux command.
+See the cut command page for additional information about this command.

 3. CUT is also short for Coordinated Universal Time.